cwrichardson/flurdymail/README.md

 environment up and running:

 1. Populate CloudFormation Helpers
-2. Create an AWS SSL Certificate
+2. Create an AWS SSL Certificate for the ALB
 3. Run the templates
 4. Populate your database